Solar payback vs Solar’s LCOE

-There are two main ways we can assess the economics of solar power in Alberta.
+There are two main ways we evaluating the economics of a solar PV system.
 One is by treating it like any other investment and estimating its financial payback, which is discussed here.
 Another method is by comparing the cost of solar electrical energy with the cost of electrical energy purchased from the utility.
 This is known as a levelized cost analysis, which we will look at more closely here.

 Click here to view this page as a .pdf.